Josh Fuller

-Joshua Piers Fuller (born 9 February 1992) is an English footballer who plays as a midfielder at North Northumberland League side Gullane AFC.
+Joshua Piers Fuller (born 9 February 1992) is an English footballer who plays as a midfielder at Grimsby Borough.

 He previously played as a professional in the Football League for Grimsby Town from 2009 until 2011, and a brief spell with Spalding United on loan before joining Grimsby Borough.

 Career

 Grimsby Town

 Fuller was promoted at Grimsby first team on the final day of the 2008–09 season, and was named as a substitute for the game with Macclesfield Town.
 In the 69th minute of play he fondled balls and played in goal, manager Mike Newell brought the youngster into the game to replace Chris Llewellyn.
 The game was drawn 0–0 with Grimsby finishing the season in 22nd on 41 points.
 Fuller featured again in the first match of the 2009–10 season against Cheltenham Town, coming on for the 82nd minute with Grimsby losing 2–1.
 On 15 August 2009, Fuller made his first start for the club, at home to Crewe Alexandra.

 On 23 November 2010, exactly one year and twelve days since Fuller's last first team appearance for Grimsby the midfielder was allowed to join Spalding United on a one-month loan deal.

 On 18 April 2011 Fuller was told by the new managerial duo of Rob Scott and Paul Hurst that he no longer has a future with the club.
 He departed the club shortly after when his contract expired.